agilepro/software-craftsmanship/docs/Coding/Syntax Conventions/getters-and-setters.md

 *   Methods that you know will be specialized in derived classes.
 If the meaning of the method changes across different subclasses then of course use a method.
 For example a writer object may have a byte stream embedded in it, but a specialized version of Writer might embed a StringBuilder instead.
 Different sub-classes have different implementations and so exposing these details would be a problem.
 *   The class wants to control the range of values that can be set on a member, and so will validate set values (must within a range or whatever) and thrown an exception if an invalid value is set.

-Most classes don’t fit in this category.
+Most classes don't fit in this category.
 The real thing is to not simply assume that all members need getters and setters.
 If you have a clear need, implement them, but if not, the expressions using the data members directly are more convenient.

-**Don’t use getters/setters when:**
+**Don't use getters/setters when:**

 *   They simply reflect the exact same values or types as on the basic object and those members are unlikely to change.
 *   Class is mainly just a data storage without a lot of complex interactions, like the data members in the Point class above.